-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Carrollwood Recreation District's basic financial statements.
 The introductory section is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The information has not been subjected to the auditing procedures applied in the audit of the financial statements, and, accordingly, we express no opinion on it.
+The introductory section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.